This post may contain affiliate links.

 Instructions

-• In a small bowl mix the cornflour with the extra tablespoon of milk (you may need a little more).
-Use just enough to whisk the cornflour to a thick, lump free paste (this feels a bit tricky but it will come together eventually).
+• While the cauliflower is cooking, start making the cheese sauce.
+Measure the milk in a measuring jug.
+In a small bowl mix the cornflour with a splash of the milk from the jug.
+Use just enough to whisk the cornflour to a thick, lump-free paste (this feels a bit tricky, but it will come together eventually).

 Notes